Reddit: Users and moderators

 Subreddits are overseen by moderators, Reddit users who earn the title by creating a subreddit or being promoted by a current moderator.
-These moderators are volunteers who manage their communities, set and enforce community-specific rules, remove posts and comments that violate these rules, and generally work to keep discussions in their subreddit on topic.
-Admins, by contrast, are paid to work for Reddit.
+Reddit users may also request to moderate a sub that has no moderators or very inactive ones in r/redditrequest.
+These requests are reviewed by the Reddit admins.
+Moderators are volunteers who manage their communities, set and enforce community-specific rules, remove posts and comments that violate these rules, and often work to keep discussions in their subreddit on topic.
+Admins, by contrast, are employees of Reddit.

+Early on, Reddit implemented shadow banning, purportedly to address spam accounts, while saying, "it's still the only tool we have to punish people who break the rules".
+In 2015, Reddit added an account suspension feature which they said would replace sitewide shadowbans, however, moderators are still able to shadowban users or their individual posts.

-Reddit also releases transparency reports annually which have information like how many posts have been taken down by moderators and for what reason.
+Reddit releases transparency reports annually which have information like how many posts have been taken down by moderators and for what reason.
 It also details information about requests law enforcement agencies have made for information about users or to take down content.
-In 2020, Reddit removed 6% of posts made on their platform (approx. 233 million).
+In 2020, Reddit removed 6% of posts made on the platform (approx. 233 million).
 More than 99% of removals were marked as spam; the remainder made up of a mix of other offensive content.
 Around 131 million posts were removed by the automated moderator and the rest were taken down manually.

-It is estimated that Reddit's moderators do a total of 466 hours of work every day, which totals up to $3.4 million in unpaid work each year.
-This roughly equates to 2.8% of the company's annual revenue.
+It is estimated that Reddit's moderators work 466 hours every day, which is $3.4 million in unpaid work each year.
+That roughly equates to 2.8% of the company's annual revenue.

 Subreddits

 Subreddits (officially called communities) are user-created areas of interest where discussions on Reddit are organized.
 There are about 138,000 active subreddits (among a total of 1.2 million) as of July 2018.
-Subreddit names begin with "r/"; for instance, "r/science" is a community devoted to discussing scientific publications, while "r/gaming" is a community devoted to discussing video games and "r/worldnews" is for posting news articles from around the world.
+Subreddit names begin with "r/"; for instance, "r/science" is a community devoted to discussing scientific publications, while "r/gaming" is a community devoted to discussing video games, and "r/worldnews" is for posting news articles from around the world.

-In a 2014 interview with Memeburn, Erik Martin, then general manager of Reddit, remarked that their "approach is to give the community moderators or curators as much control as possible so that they can shape and cultivate the type of communities they want".
+In a 2014 interview with Memeburn, Erik Martin, then the general manager of Reddit, remarked that their "approach is to give the community moderators or curators as much control as possible so that they can shape and cultivate the type of communities they want".
 Subreddits often use themed variants of Reddit's alien mascot, Snoo, in the visual styling of their communities.